BIM Gathering 2019

 Delivering Better Outcomes for Construction

 26th September 2019

-Ireland's leading academic forum in BIM and digital construction processes returns to Dublin in 2017.
+Ireland's leading academic forum in BIM and digital construction processes returns in the new location of Galway in 2019.

 Welcome to the CitA BIM Gathering website.
 Building on the successes of 2013, 2015, and 2017, the 2019 event will continue to act as a focal point for all stakeholders, both from home and abroad to come together to share their research, case studies and experiences of working with Building Information Modelling (BIM).

 The 4th BIM Gathering conference will be hosted outside Dublin for the first time in 2019.

 Dr. Alan Hore Co-Founder of CitA

 “Following extensive consultation with members it has been decided to run the event over a single day, which is a departure from what we have done in past Gatherings.
 Hosting the event in Galway is a deliberate attempt to foster a more regional ethos within the CitA network, seeking to balance CitAs appeal to every region in Ireland and not just be seen as a Dublin-Centric organisation.
 Bringing the event forward from the normal November date was important also given the normally very congested calendar of construction events in the latter end of the year.
 We are delighted to be hosted the event in Galway.
 Having roots in Galway I know we will get good support at the event.
 We are excited about the prospect”